Your patient rights

 Right to exercise civil and religious liberties

-Patients’ civil and religious liberties, including the right to independent personal decisions and the right to knowledge of available choices, shall not be infringed, and the hospital shall encourage and assist patients in the fullest possible exercise of these rights.
+Patients’ civil and religious liberties, including the right to independent personal decisions and the right to knowledge of available choices, shall not be unnecessarily restricted.
+Beaumont will encourage and support the patients’ exercise of these rights.

 You have the right to have your cultural, psychosocial, spiritual and personal values, beliefs and preferences respected.